Waverider: Design

 The temperature problem can be solved with some combination of a transpiring surface, exotic materials, and possibly heat-pipes.
 In a transpiring surface, small amounts of a coolant such as water are pumped through small holes in the aircraft's skin (see transpiration and perspiration).
 This design works for Mach 25 spacecraft re-entry shields, and therefore should work for any aircraft that can carry the weight of the coolant.
 Exotic materials such as carbon-carbon composite do not conduct heat but endure it, but they tend to be brittle.
 Heatpipes are not widely used at present.
 Like a conventional heat exchanger, they conduct heat better than most solid materials, but like a thermosiphon are passively pumped.
 The Boeing X-51A deals with external heating through the use of a tungsten nosecone and space shuttle-style heat shield tiles on its belly.
 Internal (engine) heating is absorbed by using the JP-7 fuel as a coolant prior to combustion.
 Other high temperature materials, referred to as SHARP materials (typically zirconium diboride and hafnium diboride) have been used on steering vanes for ICBM reentry vehicles since the 1970s, and are proposed for use on hypersonic vehicles.
 They are said to permit Mach 11 flight at 100000 ft altitudes and Mach 7 flight at sea level.
 These materials are more structurally rugged than the Reinforced Carbon Composite (RCC) used on the space shuttle nose and leading edges, have higher radiative and temperature tolerance properties, and do not suffer from oxidation issues that RCC needs to be protected against with coatings.

+Surface material

+A surface material for waverider and hypersonic (Mach 5 – 10) vehicles developed by scientists at the China Academy of Aerospace Aerodynamics (CAAA) in Beijing was tested during 2023.